 Identity Access Management (IAM) creates a secure gateway to access and transmit sensitive data.
-IAM brings enormous value to organizationsby reducing inherent information safety risks, boosting productivity,streamlining business partner communications, enabling digital transformation, and meeting the challenges of a distributed workforce.
+IAM brings enormous value to organizations by reducing inherent information safety risks, boosting productivity, streamlining business partner communications, enabling digital transformation, meeting regulatory and compliance mandates and meeting the challenges of a distributed workforce.

-Creating an effective IAM program that provides value remains a challenge.
-From a strategic standpoint, IAM must clearly align with business objectives and stakeholder interests to gain support.
-Technology can also be challenging as IT professionals integrate legacy systems with advanced applications, striving to achieve a balance that meets current requirements yetis scalable for future needs.
+Creating an effective IAM program that provides continuous value remains a challenge.
+From a strategic standpoint, IAM must clearly align with business objectives and stakeholder interests to gain internal support.
+Technology can also be challenging as IT professionals integrate legacy systems with cloud applications, striving to achieve a balance that meets current requirements yet is scalable for future needs.

-Solving these challenges may seem daunting, but if approached with clear intent and executive support, IT professionals can build an effective IAM program that brings exceptional value to the organization.
+Solving these challenges may seem daunting, but if approached with clear intent and executive support, IT professionals can build an effective IAM program that brings exceptional value to the organization for years to come.

-IAM programs guard an organization’s most valuable asset:data.
-Keeping proprietary, financial, customer, personnel, and operational datasafe is paramount and can only be achieved by restricting and monitoring user access.
+IAM programs guard an organization’s most valuable asset, data.
+Keeping proprietary, financial, customer, personnel, compliance and operational data safe is paramount and can only be achieved by managing, restricting and monitoring user access.
 An effective IAM program not only maintains the integrity of technical architecture, but more important the reputation of the company who owns it.
 Persevering and enhancing the brand is top of mind for all C-level executives.

 Building such a program starts with obtaining support for the program.
 Company stakeholders must first understand the value the project offers before they will support it.
 The results must be tangible, providing a benefit that usually relates to mitigating risk and avoiding undue costs associated with inadequate security measures.
 Executive stakeholders must be able to explain the project as they put their political capital to work to promote the project.
 Understanding and communicating the value of the project, and how it relates to their individual interests, is vital.